 The Kentucky Incentives for Prevention (KIP) survey is conducted in even-numbered years by REACH of Louisville, Inc. It asks questions of sixth and eighth grade students, and high school sophomores and seniors.
-In 2016, 111,700 public school students were surveyed in 100 of Kentucky's 120 counties.
+In 2018, 128,759 public school students were surveyed in more than 100 of Kentucky's 120 counties.
 It included four gambling questions.
-The 2016 data showed:
+The 2018 data showed:

-- Lifetime gambling -- Grade 6: 13.4 percent indicated they had gambled for money or possessions during their lives; Grade 8: 25 percent; Grade 10: 28.6 percent; Grade 12: 30.1 percent. - Past-year gambling -- Grade 6: 7.6 percent indicated they had gambled for money or possessions within the past year; Grade 8: 16.3 percent; Grade 10: 19.7 percent; Grade 12: 21.1 percent. - 30-day gambling -- Grade 6: 4.2 percent indicated they had gambled for money or possessions within the past 30 days; Grade 8: 9 percent; Grade 10: 11.4 percent; Grade 12: 12.2 percent. - Financial or personal problems -- Grade 6: 1.4 percent indicated money or time spent gambling led to financial problems or problems with family, work, school or personal life; Grade 8: 1.7 percent; Grade 10: 2.2 percent; Grade 12: 2 percent.
+- Lifetime gambling -- Grade 6: 13.2 percent indicated they had gambled for money or possessions during their lives; Grade 8: 23.9 percent; Grade 10: 26 percent; Grade 12: 26.6 percent. - Past-year gambling -- Grade 6: 7.5 percent indicated they had gambled for money or possessions within the past year; Grade 8: 15.7 percent; Grade 10: 17.7 percent; Grade 12: 18.2 percent. - 30-day gambling -- Grade 6: 4.2 percent indicated they had gambled for money or possessions within the past 30 days; Grade 8: 8.7 percent; Grade 10: 10.2 percent; Grade 12: 10.8 percent. - Financial or personal problems -- Grade 6: 1.4 percent indicated money or time spent gambling led to financial problems or problems with family, work, school or personal life; Grade 8: 1.8 percent; Grade 10: 2.1 percent; Grade 12: 1.9 percent.

 The financial or personal problems question on the KIP Survey reflects criteria used in the DSM-5 to assess for gambling disorder.
 The results equate to more than 2,000 Kentucky youth admitting to a possible gambling problem.
-It is notable that Kentucky's largest county school systems do not participate in the KIP survey.

-Gambling is when individuals place something of value (money, possession, etc.) at risk with the permanent result determined in part are wholly by chance.
+Gambling is when individuals place something of value (money, possession, etc.) at risk with the permanent result determined in part or wholly by chance.
 There is no single form of gambling more addictive than another.
 Any form preferred by the individual can be addictive.